 We work with our partner organizations to identify and interview candidates.
 We accept refugees, asylees and survivors of human trafficking, no matter their country of origin.
 All candidates must be authorized to work in the United States, but are not required to have any previous cooking experience.

 Our program is free.
-What’s more, our students receive a financial incentive.
+What’s more, we pay our students above market rate for the duration of the program, ad we provide them with professional kitchen shoes and a chef's knife.
 This allows more students to take advantage of the opportunity and cover some expenses while they participate.